pnp/powershell/documentation/Set-PnPMicrosoft365Group.md

 ```

 ### -SensitivityLabels
 The Sensitivity label to be set to the Microsoft 365 Group.
-To retrieve the sensitivity label you need to use the Graph API mentioned [here](https://learn.microsoft.com/en-us/graph/api/informationprotectionlabel-get?view=graph-rest-beta&tabs=http).
+To retrieve the sensitivity label Ids you can use [Get-PnPAvailableSensitivityLabel](Get-PnPAvailableSensitivityLabel.md).

 ```yaml
 Type: GUID[]